 Showing the approach to the top point, now, having correctly removed the pin!

 This picture shows the top side of the vent after sewing around.

 This is where you want to cut through the narrow centre channel through all layers.

-I always do from the point end down to corset edge while corset laid on the table on a cutting mat and with a sharp craft knife.
+I always do it from the pointed end down to the corset edge while the corset is laid on the table on a cutting mat and with a sharp craft knife.

 Trim any frayed edges and reseal fabric edges if needed.

-You will need to set the eyelets with a washer at the back to secure.
+You will need to set the eyelets with a washer at the back to secure them.

 I put a rivet into the top hole I used for the pin.
-It is not needed but finished to top nicely.
+It is not needed but it finishes the top nicely.